bjh83/Feature-Matching/README.md

 -----------------
 I use a simple Forster-Harris feature detector (corner detector as some call it) to measure the 'goodness' of a point as the center of a feature.
-I then reduce the 'corner score map' by doing a non-addaptive non-maximal suppression subsampling.
-Since the long term goal is to use point correspondences to create a homography describing the relationship between the given images, I do not need a terribly large (or consistent) number of point correspondances; really, the things that matter are that the point correspondences are high quality (accurate and precise), that they cover a wide range of the image, and that they are not colinear.
+I then reduce the 'corner score map' by doing a non-adaptive non-maximal suppression sub-sampling.
+Since the long term goal is to use point correspondences to create a homography describing the relationship between the given images, I do not need a terribly large (or consistent) number of point correspondences; really, the things that matter are that the point correspondences are high quality (accurate and precise), that they cover a wide range of the image, and that they are not collinear.

 Feature Description
 -------------------